-- 1.4.1 Explore opportunities to connect California Native American tribes, CBOs, and local government, including community services districts and community councils, to technical assistance programs to apply for infrastructure funding. - 1.4.2 Support local efforts to obtain federal infrastructure funding to advance Salton Sea community needs from sources such as the Bipartisan Infrastructure Law and Inflation Reduction Act, including writing state letters of support for infrastructure funding for community needs projects when possible. - 1.4.3 Share notices of funding and other opportunities with tribal and local governments, utilities, nonprofits, and CBOs that could be used to support community needs, including SSMP newsletters. - 1.4.4 Pursue technical assistance support for tribal nations, CBOs, Imperial and Eastern Coachella Valley local governments, and residents to invest in community infrastructure.
-Priorities include resource support to help community members engage in community meetings and planning efforts, such as compensation, food and childcare. - 1.5.
-Increase capacity for tribes, local governments and CBOs to engage in infrastructure development and planning processes. - 1.5.1 Build on California's Advance Pay Pilot and provide advanced payments to California Native American tribes, local agencies, and nongovernmental entities for infrastructure and planning projects. - 1.5.2 Pursue funding set-asides for rural communities across state and regional grant programs, including transportation.
+- 1.4.1 Explore opportunities to connect California Native American tribes, CBOs, and local government, including community services districts and community councils, to technical assistance programs to apply for infrastructure funding. - 1.4.2 Support local efforts to obtain federal infrastructure funding to advance Salton Sea community needs from sources such as the Bipartisan Infrastructure Law and Inflation Reduction Act, including writing state letters of support for infrastructure funding for community needs projects when possible. - 1.4.3 Share notices of funding, policy engagement opportunities, and other opportunities with tribal and local governments, utilities, nonprofits, and CBOs that could be used to support community needs, including SSMP newsletters. - 1.4.4 Pursue technical assistance support for tribal nations, CBOs, Imperial and Eastern Coachella Valley local governments, and residents to invest in community infrastructure.
+Priorities include resource support to help community members engage in community meetings and planning efforts, such as compensation, food and childcare. - 1.4.5.
+Continue to share notices of policy and programmatic changes related to the Salton Sea and avenues for community engagement at Salton Sea Authority meetings.

+1.5.
+Increase capacity for tribes, local governments and CBOs to engage in infrastructure development and planning processes.

+- 1.5.1 Build on California's Advance Pay Pilot and provide advanced payments to California Native American tribes, local agencies, and nongovernmental entities for infrastructure and planning projects. - 1.5.2 Pursue funding set-asides for rural communities across state and regional grant programs, including transportation.